-Black stool can result from dietary changes to even revealing a serious medical condition, so it’s important to pay attention if you’re seeing black after a bathroom trip.
+Black stool can result from dietary changes and could even reveal a serious medical condition, so it’s important to pay attention if you’re seeing black after a bathroom trip.
 Along with a change in color, black stool may also be tarry in texture and more foul-smelling, which is a clear signal of a serious underlying gastrointestinal problem.

 Melena: This is a result of upper gastrointestinal bleeding in the esophagus, stomach, or small intestine.
-Other causes of melena include bleeding ulcer, gastritis, esophageal varices, and Mallory-Weiss tear – this is a tear of the mucus membrane that connects the esophagus and stomach.
+Other causes of melena include bleeding ulcer, gastritis, esophageal varices, or a Mallory-Weiss tear – this is a tear of the mucous membrane that connects the esophagus and stomach.

-Other causes: Other causes of maroon or black-colored stool may result from anal fissures, cut-off blood supply to the intestines, polyps or cancer, diverticulosis, hemorrhoids, inflammatory bowel disease, infection of the intestines, and trauma or foreign bodies.
+Other Causes: Other causes of maroon or black-colored stool are anal fissures, diverticulosis, hemorrhoids, inflammatory bowel disease, infection of the intestines, and trauma or foreign bodies.

 Signs and symptoms of black poop often relate to its underlying cause.
 Here is a list of potential signs and symptoms that may accompany black tarry poop: